Your New Poker Strategy: Key Concepts

 Reasons for being aggressive

-• Limits the number of players – It forces weaker hands out of the pot, which in turn makes your stronger hand even more powerful.
+• Limits the number of players – It forces weaker hands out of the pot, which in turn makes your stronger hand even more likely to hold and less likely to be outdrawn.
 Weaker hands can quite often become a lot stronger hands if given the chance to hit cards on the flop.

 • Increases the size of the pot – By raising we are increasing the size of the pot when we have a strong hand.